AndresHernandezGuerra/Coding-Challenge-Weather/README.md

 This is a simple weather app that allows users to search for weather information of a city and view various weather attributes.
 The app displays the current temperature, weather description, and additional weather attributes such as feels like temperature, humidity, wind speed, and cloudiness.

+## *Important Note*

+Given that this is a public repository, the API key contained here has been disabled, which means you would need your own API Key to run this App properly.
+If you are someone evaluating this App, please contact the author, and I would be happy to temporarily activate the API Key.
+- I am aware that the best practice when it comes to sensitive data, such as API keys, the best practice is to store them in environment variables, or adding a 'config.json' file which would then be added to .gitignore and not be commited.
+However, for the purpose of this exercise, this was the simplest approach.

 ## Features

 - Search for weather information by entering a US city name.